About Menucha Monuments

 guidelines as well as the Occupational Health and Safety Policy of the cemeteries and our

-own Work Health and Safety and Risk Management Plan and Procedures Policies, to ensure the safety of all workers on our sites, either our own, our subcontractors or the cemeteries, of our clients and of the public.
+own Work Health and Safety and Risk Management Plan and Procedures Policies, to ensure the safety of all workers on our sites, of our clients and of the public.
 We review these policies regularly to make sure we are maintaining best practice to ensure the safety of all at all times.

 We are committed to honest and ethical behaviour.
 We support a number of local charities and and believe in the importance of giving back and helping others.